Noise-Induced Thermalization in Quantum Systems: Results

 While we showed that noise accelerates thermalization in non-integrable systems, it is curious to see if it can momentarily introduce non-integrability and induce thermalization in integrable systems.
-In Fig. \ref{main_plot}b, we reduce $J'_\perp = J' = 0$ and see that the dotted lines representing plain dynamics oscillate rapidly and do not thermalize.
+In Fig. \ref{fig:integrable_classical_sim}, we reduce $J'_\perp = J' = 0$ and see that the dotted lines representing the plain dynamics oscillate rapidly and do not thermalize.
 However, these oscillations become subdued in the noisy protocol and lead to thermalization at long times.
 For the sake of clarity, we do not show the relative entropy but find it to replicate the dynamics of other distance measures equally well.
-The inset shows a representation of a 1D spin chain where the red denotes noisy spins and the box represents the test subspace, $T$. \\
+The inset depicts a 1D spin chain, where red denotes noisy spins and the box represents the test subspace $T$.
+All simulations were averaged over 10 runs to sample multiple realizations of the Haar-random noise and multiple choices of noisy qubits. \\

 Having discussed the role of noise in accelerating the convergence to Gibbs states, it is imperative to juxtapose the implications of our protocol with other types of noise occurring during Hamiltonian simulations.
 For example, we compare the Haar-random unitary noise with the phase-flip channel.
 This channel is modeled as,